What is Epigenetics?

 By choosing to live in awareness, you can activate dormant gifts, restore ancestral balance, and even protect your descendants.

-You are not just the sum of your ancestors' trauma.
+You are not just the sum of your ancestors' trauma, struggles, cycles, and/or shortcomings.

-You are the culmination of their prayers, their resilience, and their unfinished stories — and through epigenetics, you get to rewrite the ending.
+You are the culmination of their wishes, their resilience, their dreams, their strength, the love (and anger), and their unfinished stories — and through epigenetics, you get to rewrite the ending as you see fit for yout best and highest version of yourself.